-- Can be weak in the sciences, if not intentionally taught.
+- It can be weak in the sciences, if not intentionally taught.

-When it comes to classical curriculum, there are lots out there.
-First thing to do when leaning toward a Classical Education is to read The Well-Trained Mind.
+When it comes to the classical curriculum, there are lots out there.
+The first thing to do when leaning toward a Classical Education is to read The Well-Trained Mind.
 I do not follow it strictly but this was my starting point 6 years ago.
 Since then I have moved around lots of different classical curriculum companies and still do.
 My favorites are: